RSV Season is Here, Become Aware to Take Care

 - Should you suspect to have RSV, visit your nearest Altus location, we are always open and here to help you.

 Altus Emergency Centers Texas is Here for You 24/7

 Altus Emergency Centers are all open 24/7/365, with no lines.
 Our facilities are well-equipped to diagnose and treat everything from major to minor adult and pediatric emergencies.
 We are honored to be a part of our beautiful Texas communities and work hard each day to help see them grow and prosper!

 24 Hour Emergency Room Services – Best in Texas

 Looking for the best quality 24 hour ER services?

-We offer the best 24 hour ER services in Texas.
-We have top of the line medical technology and highly experienced ER healthcare experts prepped and ready to come to your aid in Baytown, Lake Jackson, Lumberton, and Waxahachie.
+We offer the best freestanding 24 hour ER services in Texas.
+We have top of the line medical technology and highly experienced ER healthcare experts prepped and ready to aid you in Baytown, Lake Jackson, Lufkin, Lumberton, and Waxahachie.

 Each ER team is highly efficient in treating chest and abdominal pains, pediatric emergencies, flu symptoms, sports injuries, bone breaks, as well as all other major and minor injuries.
 All services are available 24/7, including weekends and holidays with little to no wait times.